fbaube/wasm-go-starter/README.md

 Every time you run `wash dev`, the `gen/` and `build/` subdirectories are wiped clean and repopulated.

-Modifying any other file may deeply break things.
+Modifying any other file supplied in this repo may deeply break things.
 Be prepared to roll back your modifications.

+These instructions provide a simple deployment.
+Avoid using the `wash up` or `wash app` commands, which can put your WebAssembly system in a complex state.

+## Troubleshooting

-If you modify your Go code and your changes are not visible in outputs and logs, try running the included shell file `MakrClean.sh`, and you might also need to run `wash app list` and `wash app undeploy *appname*`.
+If you modify your Go code and your changes are not visible in outputs and logs, try running the included shell files `Make.sh` and perhaps also `MakeClean.sh` before retrying.
+Note that it tries to kill a number of WebAssembly-related processes that might have been started and left running by certain WebAssembly CLI commands, as mentioned at the end of in the previous section.

-If things get really wedged, you might have to run

-`killall wasm nats-server wasmcloud_host wadm wash`

 <br/>